arnavn101/JavaAlgDS/README.md

 ```
 1) It first visits the given vertex, pushes it onto a stack and then travels to an adjacent vertex
-    - The process is repeated for all adjacent vertices until it finds a "dead-end" (no adj vertices)
+    - Repeat process for all adjacent vertices until it finds a "dead-end" (no adj vertices)
 2) Then, it pops the recent vertex from the stack and visits the previous vertex
     - It traverses through other adjacent vertices that were not visited before and pops at deadend
 3) The algorithm ends when stack becomes empty